reshamas/reshamas.github.io/_posts/2019-11-17-how-to-organize-a-wimlds-scikit-learn-sprint.md

 2. Twitter
 3. LinkedIn
 4. Slack
+5. Facebook groups
-5. Reach out to other communities in your area (PyLadies, etc.) to share the event
+6. Reach out to other communities in your area (PyLadies, etc.) to share the event
+7. Word of mouth:  invite people in the community who use python and scikit-learn

 ### Hashtags
 The hashtag for the sprints is <a style="color:purple"> #ScikitLearnSprint    </a>